top of page

 Piston machines are more affordable but may not meet ISO standards.
 Machines with a pulsator and vacuum pump can achieve the vacuum pressure needed for healthy, efficient milking and typically comply with ISO requirements.

-• What is the production and installation standard for milking systems?
+• What is the international production and installation standard for a milking machine?

 Milking machines should adhere to ISO 5707, the international standard for milking equipment.